Bruce Samazan: Early and personal life

 Samazan was born in Malagasy in 1970 to a French father and English mother.
 He and his parents moved to Australia in 1973 due to a coup in the country.
 He holds dual French and Australian citizenship.
 Samazan grew up in Stanwell Park with his mother and three sisters.
 He attended Bulli High School.

 Samazan had a few modelling jobs when he was younger.
 In 1987, he competed in the Wollongong Model of the Year contest, but came second to Ashley Paske, who went onto become an actor in Richmond Hill and Neighbours.
 Samazan later became a brickie's labourer.
 In 1990, just as Samazan's acting career was beginning, the French Government ordered him to go to France for compulsory military national service.
 However, Samazan was able to prove his Australian citizenship and stay in the country.

-Samazan lives in Noosa with his wife and two daughters.
+Samazan lives in Noosa Heads with his wife and two daughters.